Home / Plans / B&O Cash Store / Blacksmith Shop / Contact Us / Temple Today / Oklahoma Museum Links / Pitch In

 blacksmithtoolbox The Blacksmith Shop, first built by blacksmith Ed Kloeckler in 1903 on the site directly east of the current city hall.
 The wooden building burned in 1920.
 The metal blacksmith shop that replaced it will remain in tact at the center of the museum, including some tools of a wheel right, who once occupied the space.

-Geneaological information on local families will be stored in a special section of the Temple Museum.
-Residents and former residents are invited to share their family information here.
+Geneaological information on local families is available in files organized and cross referenced by last name in special files in the Temple Museum.
+Residents and former residents are invited to share their family information here or to come by and browse.

-Newspapers published in Cotton County will be gathered and stored in the museum where they will be available for researchers and the general public.
+Newspapers published in Cotton County are available for researchers and the general public.

 The Board